(www.newislamicdirections.com/nid/notes/

 I hold the deepest respect for Imam Zaid Shakir, an American Muslim scholar and co-founder of the Zaytuna Institute in

 That said, I find it particularly important to reflect on Imam Zaid Shakir's explanation of the derogatory use of "N" world.
 He gives examples of how the word was used as a tool to oppress and vehemently spread hatred which we all know but seem to forget.
 Nowadays, it is so common to use the word as a term of endearment in pop culture which seeps into the malleable minds of the youth.
 Apparently, "-ga" is acceptable and "-er" is not.
 When specifically addressing pop/hip-hop culture who feel some kinship in using "-ga" to take back their history, I think the use oversimplifies and takes an ahistorical stance on a word filled with such pain.
+Using the word in vernacular shows a complete amnesia of history, an acceptance of intolerance and sadly, encourages a society that continues to think in black and white.

 When it comes to the Muslim youth, what happened to finding an authentic American Muslim identity for themselves rather than taking charge of another culture, especially the specific use of a word filled with such hate?
 It is thoroughly repulsive to hear the youth addressing each other with racially charged language.
 We should expect more of ourselves and each other than to resort to such uneducated speech.